 Juan Mora, MD

-Assistant Professor Of Anesthesiology; Medical Director, Pain Medicine Surgical Center
+Associate Professor Of Anesthesiology; Medical Director, Pain Medicine Surgical Center

 About Juan Mora

-My name is Juan Mora, MD, and I am the medical director of UF Health Pain Medicine – Ayers, the pain medicine surgical center and assistant professor of anesthesiology in the University of Florida Division of Pain Medicine.
+My name is Juan Mora, MD, and I am the medical director of UF Health Pain Medicine – Ayers, the pain medicine surgical center and assosciate professor of anesthesiology in the University of Florida Division of Pain Medicine.
 I was born and raised in Colombia, where I completed medical school.
 After graduating I decided to spend some time giving back to my country and did so by being the only physician in a remote town with a population of only 4,000.
 I was in charge of their primary care and emergencies while developing public health policies with the town mayor and other public figures in order to improve the community’s overall understanding of health and well-being.
 Later, I volunteered for medical missions in association with the Colombian Air Force, giving me the opportunity to help while traveling all over my country.

 During the earlier stages of my career, I felt the need to help those with chronic pain as much as I could to alleviate their suffering, allowing them to regain functionality and return to the activities that brought joy to their lives.
 That was my motivation to start my training in anesthesiology and later pursue extra training in interventional chronic pain management.
 Following my time in Colombia, I completed my residency in anesthesiology at the University of Florida in Jacksonville, where I served as chief resident.
 Afterwards, I completed a pain management fellowship at UF in Gainesville and researched cervical spine contusion at the Mayo Clinic Foundation in Rochester, Minnesota.